jfarmer/adjacent-sessions/2020-02-21/README.md

 - `setTimeout` - Tells the browser to run a snippet of JavaScript some fixed time in the future
 - `setInterval` - Tells the browser to run a snippet of JavaScript periodically every specified interval

-- How do you use JS to write temporary text to the document?
+### How do you use JS to write temporary text to the document

 ```javascript
 $('#output').text('Hello, world');